SUMMER IS HERE! CHECK OUR NEW T-SHIRTS!

 To talk about witches is to talk about magic.
 But what is magic?
 And where does it come from?

-What is the concept of magic, with instruments from the context of the middle ages that will be used and that became extremely linked to the art of witchcraft, remembering even here that I am going to address a concept that has always been changing and has been changing over the centuries, but that is distinguished and mainly by three elements that are in fact the three bases of European culture and stays there because personally, the third quarter has a connection with religious practices today?
+What is the concept of magic, with instruments from the context of the middle ages that will be used and that became highly linked to the art of witchcraft, remembering even here that I am going to address a concept that has constantly been changing and has been changing over the centuries, but that is distinguished and mainly by three elements that are in fact the three bases of European culture and stays there because personally, the third quarter has a connection with religious practices today?

-The classical basis linked to the Roman world, connected to the native culture of Europe, that is, tradition and beliefs of the Celtic, Germanic, Slavic, and Christian people.
+The classical basis linked to the Roman world, connected to the native culture of Europe that is, tradition and beliefs of the Celtic, Germanic, Slavic, and Christian people.

-The second element that provided the basis for the construction of this notion of magic and that was decisive in the marginalization mainly of the feminine, linking the girl and magic we will find in the beliefs and customs of the Celtic, Germanic and Slavic peoples, despite the few written records referring to these peoples and that survived mainly through Christian writers, we find works linked to the oral tradition of these peoples that help us understand the place of practices that would later become associated would be understood as magic, that is, you will see practices if you think administered and polytheistic including contact with spiritual entities in the natural world make treatments to cause prevent or cure ills carry amulets to ward off the spiritual entity.
+The second element that provided the basis for the construction of this notion of magic and that was decisive in the marginalization mainly of the feminine, linking the girl and magic we will find in the beliefs and customs of the Celtic, Germanic and Slavic peoples, despite the few written records referring to these peoples and that survived mainly through Christian writers, we find works linked to the oral tradition of these peoples that help us understand the place of practices that would later become associated would be understood as magic, that is, you will see practices if you think administered.
+Polytheistic, including contact with spiritual entities in the natural world, make treatments to cause prevent or cure ills carry amulets to ward off the spiritual entity.

 The use of urns, the giving of specific places or trees, that is practices that would be classified as magical by Christian authors, but that within their own cultures they were just part of natural medicine or religious worship, that is to say, what is a natural practice for the Celts turned out to be magic to Christian eyes.
 And this we will see mainly in three works that had permeated these practices that are the Irish epic Táin Bó Cúailge, the Welsh Mabinogi, and the Icelandic Edda, already the third element in the construction of the concept of magic and that was with cement concerning the previous two, was Christianity.
 St. Augustine was one of the first and main catholic thinkers in the middle ages that built this vision of the church about magic.
 St. Augustine condemned magic completely, but ironically he also believed that these powers could be used for good purposes in specific cases. in this mixture of accommodation and conflict, we can see how Christianity itself absorbed some of these practices.